f3nr1rs3c/f3nr1rs3c/README.md

 #

-### 🗡️ Advensary Emulations and Red Team Operations
+### 🗡️ Advensary Simulations and Red Team Operations

 I am developing my skills in conducting penetration testing and security audits in the following areas, within the framework of industry standards (OWASP, PTES, NIST, MITRE ATT&CK):